balvig/chili/README.md

     chili likes

-This is basically a shortcut for running the rails engine generator with a custom template:
+This is basically a shortcut for running the `rails plugin new` engine generator with a custom template.

-    rails plugin new chili_likes --mountable -m https://raw.github.com/balvig/chili/master/lib/chili/template.rb

 The script will prompt you for the location of your main app repository to which you are adding the chili extension.
 The repo will be added as a submodule in the main_app directory.